tandica/rhcsa/3-essential-file-mgmt-tools/notes.md

 - tar is just an archive; it doesn't compress unless you put the options (**-czf** for gzip or **-cjf** for bzip)
     - *gzip* offers faster compression and decompression
     - *bzip* saves more space

+## Linux File System Hierarchy

+**/** - root, where file system tree starts

+**/boot** - contains all files and directories needed to boot the kernel

+**/dev** - contains device files used for accessibg physical devices.
+Essential during a boot

+**/etc** - containes config files used ny programs and services on the server.
+Essential during boot.

+**/home** - local user home directory

+**/media; /mnt** - has directories used for mounting devices in the file system tree

+**/opt** - used for optional packages that may be installed in the server

+**/proc** - proc file system structure gives access to kernel info

+**/root** - home directory of the root user

+**/run** - has process and user-specific info created since the last boot

+**/srv** - used for data by services like NFS, FTP, HTTP

+**/sys** - used as an interface to different hardware devices that are managed by the linux kernel and associated processes

+**/tmp** - has temporary files that may be deleted without warning during the boot process

+**/usr** - contains subdirectories with program files, libraries for these files and documentation about them

+**/var** - contains files that may change in size dynamically, such as log files, mail boxes and spool files

+### Do you already know?
+Questions

+1. **/run** is the default location for temp files.
+More secure than /tmp because each process has its own env.

+2. **/var** stores files that may grow unexpectedly.

+3. Enhance security with these mount options:
+    - nodev: mount can't access device files
+    - noexec: executable files can't be startedfrom the mount
+    - nosuid: denies SUID permissions

+4. `df -hT` shows mounted devices and amount of disk space currently in use. `df` shows file system dism space usage.

+5. `ls -alrt`: -a shows hidden files; -l shows long listing; -r reverts sorting, so new files are at the bottom; -t sorts on modification time.

+6. `cp -a /home/$USER .` copies files, including hidden, from this path into the current directory.

+7. `mv` lets you rename files.

+8. In hard links, there's no different between the first hard link and subsequent ones.
+Deleting tbe first one will not invalidate the ones created afterwards.

+9. `ln -s /home /tmp` creates symbolic link from /tmp to /home.

+10. `tar -u` updates an existing tar archive.

+### Review Questions

+1. **/etc** contains config files.

+2. `ls -alt` displays current directory contents, with newest items listed first, including hidden files and long listing.

+3. `mv myfile yourfile` renames "myfile" to "yourfile".

+4. `rm -rf` removes directory and its contents

+5. `ln -s /tmp ~` creates a symbolic link in the home directory to /tmp directory.

+6. `cp /etc/[abc]* .` copies all files that start with a, b and c to the current directory.

+7. `ln -s /etc ~` links /etc to the home directory.

+8. `rm symlink` removed the symbolic link to a directory.
+    - *Ex:* `rm mylink` removed only the symbolic link to a directory, not the original file or didectory it points to.

+9. `tar -czvf /tmp/etchome.tgz /etc /home`